blinkupsdk/docs/Manual-SDK.md

 });
 ```

 Another version of this method includes  `PresenceConfidence` as 3rd parameter.
-It is used to determone how confident are we in the presence change event.
+It is used to determine how confident are we in the presence change event.
 Example: If the background location is enabled and if the device is not in power save mode - the confidence is `STRONG`, othervise `WEEK`.
 This is determined automatically in `Blinkup.setUserAtEvent(isPresent: Boolean, place: Place)` method.
 3rd possible value of `PresenceConfidence` is `MANUAL` and should be used when user manually sets their presence

 #### Friends at event